Bookmark these fab educational games & apps (many of them are free!), plus online learning resources for kids from preschoolers to older kids for 2025

 Lunch Doodles with Mo Willems leads kids through free drawing and writing sessions to learn how to illustrate some of his classic characters, such as that silly Pigeon, and Elephant and Piggie.
 Videos come with downloadable companion activities, too.
 Watch archived sessions here.

-9. Scholastic Learn at Home: Worksheets
+6. Scholastic Learn at Home: Free worksheets for kids

 Scholastic Learn at Home provides a huge variety of activities and free resources segmented into different grades/age groups, from Pre-K up through Grade 9.
 There are also free teachable worksheets and activities for kids of all ages, including lots of opportunities to read the e-book versions of Scholastic classics.
 We like that new content is being introduced on a weekly basis, too.

-11. Seneca: Free revision content
+7. Seneca: Free revision content for GCSE & A-Levels

 Seneca offers free revision content, best for older kids revising at GCSE or A level.
 Paid access needed for higher level material.